Stanley-Okwii/Tabbed-login/README.md

 * *Auto correct* - Enables/disables auto correct functionality on username input field for mobile devices
 * *Username Keyboard Type* - The keyboard type to display when the user is entering their username

-### Password
-* *Show/mask password toggle* - Adds a toggle button to show/mask password.*
-* *Show password button caption* - The caption that is used for the show button for the value of the password
-* *Mask password button caption* - The caption that is used for the hide button for the value of the password
-* *Show password button image* - Optional image to be displayed in 'Show password' button
-* *Mask password button image* - Optional image to be displayed in 'Mask password' button

 ### Casehandling
 * Convert to lower/uppercase - this option will convert user name input to upper/lower case.
 Using this functionality only makes practical sense when all usernames defined in your application are either upper or lower cased.
 NOTE: MxAdmin administrative user will be accessible in both cases as well.